liqi-casia/FaceSwapper/README.md

 After downloading the pre-trained checkpoints, you can synthesize swapped images.
 The following commands will save generated images to the `expr/results` directory.

- <b>FaceForensics++ Dataset.</b> To generate swapped images, you need to specify the testing parameters in param.yaml (especially paramerters in *\#directory for testing* ).
+ <b>FaceForensics++ Dataset.</b> To generate swapped images, you need to specify the testing parameters in param.yaml (especially change mode from 'train' to 'test', and pay attention to paramerters in *\#directory for testing* ).
 Then run the following command:
 ```bash
 python main.py
 ```